ehsan1980-sk/ATtiny/README.md

 * Connect Raspberry Pi and TinyAVR/ATtiny through assigned GPIOs.
 When connecting assigned GPIOs and TinyAVR/ATtiny pins to program, use appropriate resisters to limit electric current for hardware's safety.
 DON'T INPUT VOLTAGE OVER 3.3V TO GPIO PIN!
 OTHERWISE, YOU WILL BE IN DANGER!

 * Connect 3.3V Power of Raspberry Pi to VCC of TinyAVR/ATtiny, GND of Raspberry Pi to GND of TinyAVR/ATtiny.
-NEVER USE 5.0V Power.
+NEVER USE 5.0V POWER.

-* Clone this project using Git, and compile the code then program the binary to TinyAVR/ATtiny
+* Clone this project using Git, and compile the code then program the binary to TinyAVR/ATtiny.

 ```bash
 cd ~/Desktop